geocolon/Map-API-07-02-2018/README.md

 ### How to use it.

-Please create your own account at <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a> for full access to try out for yourself.
+Please create your own account at <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a> for full access to try it out for yourself.
 Create an incognito window in your browser to log into the demo account.

 Username: mkim
 Password: abcdef1234